warmlogic/expertTrain/README.md

    - I recommend that you *do not* add it to your Matlab path
 - Acquire a stimulus image set (e.g., creatures/shinebugs or birds)
    - Stimulus images should be named using this pattern:
-      - ab1.bmp (family a, species b, exemplar 1)
+      - ab1.bmp (family a, species b, exemplar 1); sc2.bmp (family s, species c, exemplar 2)
    - All species exemplar images should be stored flat in a single family directory, within expertTrain/images/STIM_SET_NAME/FAMILY_NAME/
-      - e.g., expertTrain/images/Creatures/a/ (for family "a" images )
+      - e.g., expertTrain/images/Creatures/a/ (for family "a" images)
-   - Creatures are located on curran-lab: /Volumes/curranlab/ExperimentDesign/Experiment Stimuli/Creatures/sorted_in_selected_not_selected.zip
+   - There is a creature set located on curran-lab: /Volumes/curranlab/ExperimentDesign/Experiment Stimuli/Creatures/sorted_in_selected_not_selected.zip
       - NB: need to rename the family 1 directory to "a" and the family 2 directory to "s"

 Preparing the experiment
 ----

-- Set up a config file for your experiment, as well as any supporting functions or files
+- Set up a config function file for your experiment (config_EXPNAME.m), as well as any supporting functions or files.
+   - Supporting files: the config function runs the functions et_saveStimList() and process_EXPNAME_stimuli()
+   - See expertTrain/config_EBUG.m for an example.
+      - Note how it runs et_saveStimList() and process_EBUGstimuli()
-   - See expertTrain/config_EBUG.m for an example (apologies for being such a long/extensive config file, but it is well organized)
+      - Apologies for being such a long/extensive config file, but it is well organized.
-   - NB: This config file should also run et_saveStimList() and process_EXPNAME_stimuli()

 Running the experiment
 ----